semgrep/semgrep-docs/docs/deployment/core-deployment.md

 These steps are covered in the section Enterprise and large teams.

 Team size isn't necessarily indicative of deployment needs.
 Features for large teams can be deployed for smaller teams as well, and are available on the Semgrep Team Tier.

+## Deploy Semgrep in phases

+It is recommended to finish the core deployment of Semgrep to a few repositories or departments in your organization first before attempting to deploy to the majority.

+This **initial phase** prepares you to deploy Semgrep to the rest of the organization.
+Organizational infrastructure can vary greatly and the initial deployment can help you identify and address issues so that they do not recur in a wider deployment.

 ## Additional deployment features